-Should Kids Wear Masks?
-Here’s What To Know
+Should Kids Still Wear Masks?

-- When otherwise required by law
+- When otherwise required by mandate or law

-- If they have any trouble breathing
+- If they have difficulty breathing

 - If they are unable to remove the mask without assistance

-- Explain the importance of wearing a mask before trying to put the mask on them
+- Explain the importance of wearing a mask before trying to put the mask on them.

-Resources and Next Steps:
+Resources & Next Steps:

 - Meet our clinical contributor: Aswine Bal, M.D.